Combat operations in 2015 during the Battle of Aleppo: June

 In preparation for a new offensive, the rebels heavily shelled government-held parts of the city, leaving 43 civilians dead and 190 wounded on 15 June.
-On 17 June, rebel forces captured the western neighborhood of Rashideen from government forces, and the day after, they also claimed to had pushed into the large Kurdish community of Khaldiyeh.
+On 17 June, rebel forces captured the western neighborhood of Rashideen from government forces, and the day after, they also claimed to have pushed into the large Kurdish community of Khaldiyeh.
 State TV, however, denied both losses, and said the situation was relatively calm.
 The pro-opposition SOHR group confirmed only the rebel capture of Rashideen and that there was fighting in the outskirts of Khaldiyeh.
 The rebels also captured Tal Al-Afghani hill, near Bashkoy, north of the city.
 However, government troops recaptured the hill on 19 June.
 Throughout 19 and 20 June, a new round of rebel shelling killed 19 more civilians.
 The latest rebel assaults were reportedly the start of a large campaign, but except for mobilizing around the city and making the notable advance in Rashideen, the rebels had still not made major progress.